cedeber/concise-rust-book/src/ch02-03-struct-trait.md

 ## Struct

-A `struct`is like an object's data attibute.
+A `struct` is like an object's data attribute.

 ```rust
 struct Rectangle {